 There's the handkerchiefs my friend embroidered for Travis but he hasn't used.

-There's a picture of James in the NICU to remind me of where we've been.
+There's a picture of JF in the NICU to remind me of where we've been.

 There's a statue of Mary with the Infant Christ.